jeffgrunewald/lorewyld/docs/DATA_MODEL.md

 was persisted.

 **Source of truth:** the Rust crate at `shared/types/src/`.
-Every persisted type is a `#[typeshare]`-annotated struct there; this document explains the model's shape and the decisions behind it rather than duplicating field lists.
+Every persisted type is a Serde-derived Rust struct there, consumed natively by the server/web, via WASM, and over FFI by mobile (see `docs/ARCHITECTURE.md`); this document explains the model's shape and the decisions behind it rather than duplicating field lists.

 ---